MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 - Corrected an issue impacting preinstalled apps across OS resets.
 - Battery charging performance tuned to increase runtime when charging with increased CPU loading.
 While charging HoloLens 2 devices, if the device is detected to be running hot, the internal battery will charge more slowly to reduce heat.
 The positive tradeoff is that a device is less likely to shutdown due to thermal issues, with the impact is that the device runs longer.
 If the device is running cool, the charge rate is unaffected.

-> [!IMPORTANT]
+> [!NOTE]
 > Due to a now resolved [known issue in our 21H1 build that was affecting Remote Assist users](hololens-troubleshooting.md#fixed---remote-assist-video-freezes-after-20-minutes), we temporally paused the offering of Windows Holographic, version 21H1 updates.
-We had also changed the default Advanced Recovery Companion (ARC) build to the [Windows Holographic, version 20H2 – June 2021 Update](hololens-release-notes.md#windows-holographic-version-20h2--june-2021-update).
+We had also changed the default Advanced Recovery Companion (ARC) build to the [Windows Holographic, version 20H2 – June 2021 Update](hololens-release-notes-2004.md#windows-holographic-version-20h2--june-2021-update).
 The ARC build will now resume targeting the 21H1 build.

 ## Windows Holographic, version 21H1 - June 2021 Update